AI in Action: The Future of Risk Management Through Predict & Prevent®

 October 23, 2024 | 1:00-2:00 p.m.
 ET

-In an era marked by rapid technological advancements, Pete Miller, CPCU, President and CEO of The Institutes, joined us to discuss his thoughts on the transformative potential of the Predict & Prevent® model in risk management and insurance.
+In an era marked by rapid technological advancements, Peter Miller, CPCU, President and CEO of The Institutes, joined us to discuss his thoughts on the transformative potential of the Predict & Prevent® model in risk management and insurance.
 He explored how this proactive approach could leverage artificial intelligence and other cutting-edge technologies to not only enhance safety for policyholders, but also minimize disruptions to their daily lives and businesses and reduce associated costs for insurance companies.

 Jump down to: